b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

-We may compare our functions (`getMolMass` and `getmolmass`) with [\@time](https://docs.julialang.org/en/v1/base/base/#Base.@time) macro (just make sure that both the functions are run at least once beforehand).
+We may compare our functions (`getMolMass` and `getmolmass`) with [\@time](https://docs.julialang.org/en/v1/base/base/#Base.@time) macro (just make sure that both the functions are run at least once beforehand, since functions are compiled at their first run).

 ```
 @time map(isSameMass, getMolMass.(formulas), masses)